Summer EBT in Oklahoma

 What is Summer EBT?

-Summer EBT is a new federal program that provides grocery-buying benefits to low-income families with school-aged children when schools are closed for the summer.
-Summer EBT was established by Congress in December of 2022 and is based on USDA’s Summer EBT for Children Demonstration projects and Pandemic EBT (P-EBT), which have been proven to reduce child hunger and improve diet quality.
-These benefits work together with other available USDA nutrition assistance programs, such as Summer Meals sites, SNAP, and WIC, to help ensure children have consistent access to critical nutrition when school is out.
+Summer EBT is a new federal program that provides benefits to buy groceries to qualifying families with school-aged children when schools are closed for the summer.
+Summer EBT benefits come in the form of pre-loaded cards (like a debit card) that families can use to purchase groceries at participating stores.
+Beginning in May 2025 , families can receive a food package valued at $120 per eligible child.
+These benefits work together with other available programs, such as Summer Meals, SNAP, WIC, and Food Distribution Program on Indian Reservation (FDPIR or commodities) to help ensure children have consistent access to critical nutrition when school is out.

 You might have heard this program called “Summer WIC,” “P-EBT,” or “Sun Bucks.”
 Summer EBT is similar to WIC, but it is a different program.
 It is also different than P-EBT, which permanently ended in 2022.
 The United States Department of Agriculture (USDA) and some states call it Sun Bucks, but in Oklahoma it is referred to as Summer EBT.